 Lori was a hopeful wife and worked hard for her family.
-However, after finding out about the extramarital affair that his husband was involved in, she separated from him, bringing her two daughters with her.
+However, she found out about her husband’s involvement in an extramarital affair.
+She separated from him, bringing her two daughters with her.

 She decided to be an overseas Filipino worker (OFW) to support her two daughters.
 However, a deplorable incident happened – her daughter was stabbed and pronounced dead.
 It was extremely hard for Lori as she was overseas and her boss didn’t let her come home to even bury her daughter.